EndPointCorp/end-point-blog/2024/06/casepointer-acquired-by-deloitte.md

 Deloitte is only acquiring assets, clients, and personnel related to End Point’s CasePointer business.
 All other business lines remain with End Point, including systems administration, database engineering, e-commerce programming, application development, and our immersive GIS platform, VisionPort.

-See <a href="https://www2.deloitte.com/us/en/pages/about-deloitte/articles/press-releases/deloitte-bolsters-its-public-health-transformation-capabilities-with-acquisition-of-end-points-industry-leading-disease-surveillance-business.html?nc=42" target="_blank">Deloitte's website about CasePointer</a> for further information.
+See [Deloitte’s Public Health Transformation](https://www.deloitte.com/us/en/Industries/government-public/about/public-health-transformation.html) website for further information.